Quantum verification of NP problems with single photons and linear optics

-To demonstrate the verification of specific instances, we focus on the instances including 8 clauses, in which there are $\dbinom{15}{8}=6435$ instances.
-According to the satisfiability of the clauses shown in Fig. \ref{fig:satuni}b, 90 instances are satisfiable (each with two solutions) and 6345 instances are unsatisfiable.
+To demonstrate the verification of specific instances, we concentrate on the instances including 8 clauses, in which there are $\dbinom{15}{8}=6435$ instances.
+According to the satisfiability of the clauses (Fig. \ref{fig:satuni}b), 90 instances are satisfiable (each with two solutions) and 6345 instances are unsatisfiable.
 Figure \ref{fig:example} visualizes the results of verifying a satisfiable instance $\phi_1$ (illustrated in Fig. \ref{fig:example}a) and an unsatisfiable instance $\phi_2$ (illustrated in Fig. \ref{fig:example}b).
-As Merlins aim to make Arthur accept the proof, for the satisfiable instance $\phi_1$ Merlins will honestly send the proof encoding the satisfying assignments.
-In this case the proof states pass both the two tests with high probabilities ($p_r^\text{sat}=0.0021$ and $p_r^\text{uni}=0.0131$, averaging over the two states), as shown in Fig. \ref{fig:example}c.
+As Merlins aim to make Arthur accept the proof, for the satisfiable instance $\phi_1$ Merlins will honestly send the proof encoding one of the two satisfying assignments.
+In this case the proof states successfully pass both tests with high probabilities ($p_r^\text{sat}=0.64\%$ and $p_r^\text{uni}=1.31\%$, averaging over the two states), as shown in Fig. \ref{fig:example}c.